ammw/fat-karaoke-list/README.md

 This Android (Oreo 8.0+) application is supposed to download the list and search the local copy.

 ## Project status
-It's still work-in-progress, so may not be perfect (yet).
+As son4u doesn't work any more, this project is in archive status now.

-Also, I haven't done any Android development for ages - feel free to report any issues, I'll try my best to fix them up!
+Note that it was still work-in-progress even before, so may not be perfect.